Library of Congress, Copyright Office.

 (iii) In a class of works that the Register of Copyrights has determined has had a history of infringement prior to authorized commercial release.

 (c) Preregistration.
 (1) General.
 A work eligible for preregistration may be preregistered by submitting an application and fee to the Copyright Office pursuant to the requirements set forth in this section.

 (2) Works excluded.
 Works that are not copyrightable subject matter under title 17 of the U.S. Code may not be preregistered in the Copyright Office.

 (3) Application form.
-An application for preregistration is made using Electronic Form PRE.
-The application must be submitted electronically on the Copyright Office website at: http://www.copyright.gov.
+An application for preregistration is Electronic Form PRE.
+The application must be submitted electronically on the Copyright Office website at: [Address to be given in the final rule].